TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

    true

 :aspect:`Description`
-    Enable the columns selector in the record list.
-This allows to compare
+   The column selector is enabled by default and can be disabled with this option.
+The column selector is displayed at the top of each record list in the :guilabel:`List` module.
+It can be used to compare different fields of the listed records.

 :aspect:`Example`
     .. code-block:: typoscript